-Lay a piece of parchment paper on a heatproof surface, and have a rolling pin ready.
+Lay a piece of parchment paper on a heatproof surface, lightly oil it, and have a rolling pin ready.
 If you're adding almonds you can either chop them or leave them whole.

-Heat the sugar, honey, and olive oil in a 2 quart sauce pot over medium heat, stirring constantly.
+Heat the sugar, honey, and olive or sesame oil in a 2 quart sauce pot over medium-low heat, stirring constantly.

-Once the sugar has melted completely (this will take about 20 minutes), stir in the spices, then the zest, then the sesame seeds, and nuts, if using.
+Once the sugar has melted completely (this will take about 20 minutes), stir in the spices, then the zest, then the sesame seeds, plus nuts if you are using them.
 Stir well to combine; it will get pretty thick and difficult to stir so use a sturdy wooden spatula or spoon.

-Once the mixture is homogenous turn it out onto your parchment paper and begin flattening the mass with a rolling pin, rolling out to 1/4” thick and trying to keep it in roughly a square shape.
+Once the mixture is well-mixed, turn it out onto your parchment paper and begin flattening the mass with a lightly-oiled rolling pin, rolling it out to 1/4” thick and trying to keep it in a roughly square shape.

 Transfer the sheet to a cooling rack and allow to cool completely, then break the pieces apart.
 Giuggiulena can be stored for up to 4 weeks in a tightly sealed container.